resource-watch/data-pre-processing/soc_086_subnational_hdi/README.md

 The following steps describe the processing performed by the Resource Watch team to the dataset:

 1. The shapefile was read as a geopandas dataframe.
-The columns were formatted to comply with Carto's requirements.
 2. The csv file was read as a pandas dataframe.
 Then it was converted from wide to long form by storing the available years into a single column.
 3. A column containing the year information as a datetime value was created.
 4. The pandas dataframe was formatted to comply with Carto format requirements.